 Is your business brand more milquetoast or marketing genius?
 Bland or bold?
 Try our Differentiator to find out!

 Read this article in our brand new Speed Reading Mode

-By 2020, more than half of high-tech B2B sales will come through digital channels.
+These days, more than half of high-tech B2B sales come through digital channels.
 How much noise you make on the web, then, will factor into how many leads your technology company receives and consequently, how many sales you make.

 As a result, ranking on search engines, developing digital marketing funnels and producing valuable content that puts your company in a position of trusted authority is now, more than ever, directly correlated to your business’s sales.

 Here’s why good copywriting for B2B technology companies is important.

 Good copywriting is about storytelling - every copywriter lives by this.
 No matter what industry you’re in, if you’re unable to communicate who you are and what you stand for, how are you able to promote trust to potential customers?

 The tough part as a B2B technology company, however, is telling a strong enough (and unique enough) story.
 Last year, a study conducted by Ovum asked B2B high-tech marketers to rate the intensity of competition on a scale of one to 10.
 Sixty percent responded with an eight or higher.

 With so much choice in the market right now, company image can be the deciding factor between breaking even and making a profit.
 A well-branded, reliable and trustworthy company is likely to secure a new client than an outdated, inconsistent and ‘mysterious’ one.
 Differentiating between the two comes down to one thing: good copywriting.